jbloom/SARS-CoV-2_PRJNA612766/report/workflow.rst

 This report summarizes an analysis of early SARS-CoV-2 sequences by Jesse Bloom.
 The goal of the analysis is to re-analyze the primary deep sequencing data of early viral samples to see if they shed any light on the origin and spread of the virus.

-Briefly, the deep sequencing data for the following samples were downloaded from the `NCBI Sequence Read Archive <https://www.ncbi.nlm.nih.gov/sra>`_:
+Briefly, the deep sequencing data for the following samples were downloaded from the `NCBI Sequence Read Archive <https://www.ncbi.nlm.nih.gov/sra>`_ (see the *Configuration* section for more details):
 {% for sample, sample_d in snakemake.config['samples'].items() %}
  - `{{sample}} <{{sample_d['study_url']}}>`_
 {% endfor %}

-The reads were then aligned to the following reference genome(s):
+The reads were then aligned to the following reference viral genome(s):
 {% for genome in snakemake.config['genomes'] %}
  - {{genome}}
 {% endfor %}